Briana's Law: Lawsuit

-In November, the Ojeda family hired attorney Bonita Zelman and sued the city and Officer Mendez.
+In November, the Ojeda family hired attorney Bonita Zelman and sued the city and Mendez.
 The family was demanding $10 million to compensate for the loss of their daughter.
 In addition they also sued the city and Mendez for $7 million for their alleged negligence.
 According to attorney Zelman, "The city failed to properly train and supervise Mendez".

-An investigation by the NYPD reported that Officer Mendez had confronted Mrs. Ojeda, after she allegedly had sideswiped a car near Kane and Henry streets while driving the wrong way down a one-way street in a mad dash to get her choking daughter to Long Island College Hospital on Hicks Street.
+An investigation by the NYPD reported that Mendez had confronted Carmen Ojeda, after she allegedly had sideswiped a car near Kane and Henry streets while driving the wrong way down a one-way street in a mad dash to get her choking daughter to Long Island College Hospital on Hicks Street.
 After the mother told Mendez about the situation with her daughter, he claimed that he didn't know CPR – even though all NYPD officers are trained in the life-saving technique at the Police Academy.
-Then Officer Mendez proceeded to give Mrs. Ojeda a ticket for the car accident as her daughter gasped for air.
+Then Mendez proceeded to give Carmen Ojeda a ticket for the car accident as her daughter gasped for air.

 Supreme Court dismisses the lawsuit

 In July 2016, the case regarding the lawsuit was presented before Kings County Supreme Court Justice Dawn M. Jimenez-Salta, a Brooklyn judge.

-According to the New York Daily News, Officer Mendez had testified in a deposition that he had only received CPR training out of a textbook and had never practiced on a dummy.
+According to the New York Daily News, Mendez had testified in a deposition that he had only received CPR training out of a textbook and had never practiced on a dummy.
 "I didn't feel safe putting my hands on someone without actually knowing what I'm doing," Mendez testified.

-Neither Mrs. Ojeda nor the witnesses of the incident were asked to testify.
-After hearing the arguments from the accused, the judge dismissed the lawsuit in favor of the city and Officer Mendez.
-According to Judge Jimenez-Salta, her decision in regard to Officer Mendez was based on the fact that the Police Department does not require officers "to know and be willing and able" to perform the life-saving resuscitation.
+Neither Carmen Ojeda nor the witnesses of the incident were asked to testify.
+After hearing the arguments from the accused, the judge dismissed the lawsuit in favor of the city and Mendez.
+According to Judge Jimenez-Salta, her decision in regard to Mendez was based on the fact that the NYPD does not require officers "to know and be willing and able" to perform the life-saving resuscitation.
 An exception would be if the person in need of aid is under arrest.

 The judge also dismissed the claim of intentional infliction of emotional distress because she did not find Mendez's failure to perform CPR "extreme and outrageous" due to his lack of knowledge.

 Lawyers for the city moved to dismiss the wrongful death suit, arguing that there is no constitutional or state right to the government providing emergency medical assistance.
 Therefore, the judge decided that the brief traffic stop "did not trigger a constitutional duty to provide medical assistance."

-Mrs. Ojeda later said that she had felt a sense of relief when she first encountered Officer Mendez, believing that he would help her by applying CPR to her daughter.
+Carmen Ojeda later said that she had felt a sense of relief when she first encountered Mendez, believing that he would help her by applying CPR to her daughter.
 She also stated that police officers should be made to help a person because they are the first ones on the scene.